SunnyPharma

 Food / SupplementInteraction TypeVerdictRule

-Magnesium supplementsChelation — reduces bictegravir absorptionTiming requiredSeparate by ≥2 hours
+Magnesium / zinc supplementsChelation — reduces bictegravir absorptionTiming requiredWith food, or separate by ≥2 h

-Multivitamins with mineralsChelation via mineral contentTiming requiredSeparate by ≥2 hours
+Multivitamins with mineralsChelation via mineral contentTiming requiredWith food at a different time, or ≥2 h apart

 St. John’s WortCYP3A4/P-gp induction — reduces bictegravir levelsContraindicatedDo not use with Biktarvy

-Dairy foods (milk, yoghurt)None clinically significantNo restrictionTake freely
+Dairy foods (milk, yogurt)None clinically significantNo restrictionTake freely

 Grapefruit / juiceNo clinically significant interaction identifiedNo restrictionTake freely